Fun Weekend Getaway in Kalamazoo

-Taste of Kalamazoo Michigan's largest food festival, July 26 - 28 this year, brings out the best from dozens of local restaurants, with cuisine from Africa, Italy, Japan, Mexico and the Caribbean.
+Taste of Kalamazoo Michigan's largest food festival, held in late July, brings out the best from dozens of local restaurants, with cuisine from Africa, Italy, Japan, Mexico and the Caribbean.
 Live music, too.
 Admission charged.
 (269) 385-6200; tasteofkalamazoo.com

 Epic Bistro Savor the wood-fired Brie with honey, raspberry jam, port-poached pear, bourbon-soaked fig and sweet walnuts, and the creamy gelato.
-(269) 342-1300; millenniumrestaurants.com/epic-bistro
+(269) 342-1300; millenniumrestaurants.com/epic

 Water Street Coffee Joint The coffee, roasted in-house, is smooth, hot and rich.
 Even more satisfying?
 Five to 10 percent of each bulk-coffee purchase benefits the community.
 (269) 373-2840; waterstreetcoffeejoint.com

 Rustica (pictured) Chefs use local cheeses, meats and produce, plus sustainable seafood; the bouillabaisse is a specialty.
 Call ahead to cut down on your wait.
 (269) 492-0247; rusticakzoo.com